Why Don’t I Feel Understood?

 Consequently, several schemas may fight you on this hyper-focus on a verbatim process.
 The other couples therapy models value the use of exact words, phrases, and metaphors, but they don’t make a fetish out of a perfect word-for-word repetition.

-All of these couples therapy models agree that Generative Conversations are a process which improves with practice.
+All of these couples therapy models agree that Generative Conversations are a process that improves with practice.

 Science-based couples therapy focuses on what works, and we are learning more and more each day.
 The pathway to understanding is mutual.
 Wave the white flag.
 Lean in.
 Ask good, generative questions, and work to be validating, instead of evaluating your partner’s perspective.
 There are two realities.
 Explore both with curiosity and goodwill.